TradeBid Arbitration Policy

 The Seller must declare a Vehicle as Flood Damaged when:

-i) water or other liquid has penetrated the Vehicle to the level of the floor boards or higher; or
+i) water or other liquid has penetrated the Vehicle to the level of the floor or higher; or

 ii) if any of the following components have been damaged due to immersion: